KMSkelton/trackhub-react/README.md

 ### Notes:

-* Uses babel to transpile from ES6 javascript down to ES2015 compliant code.
+* Uses babel to transpile from ES6 javascript down to browser compliant code.
 * Currently uses sass via node-sass but would like to remove that in favor of css modules in the future